zack-emmert/mpupd/README.md

 sha256sum = "0263829989b6fd954f72baaf2fc64bc2e2f01d692d4de72986ea808f6e99813f" # SHA256 Checksum of the local file.
 The file will **ONLY** be deleted if the checksum is valid.
 ```

+## Command Line Options

+This tool offers two configuration settings specified from the command line:

+* `--channel` (`-c`): Required.
+Specifies the update channel to be followed.
+Must correspond to a channel key specified in the configuration file.
+* `--verbose` (`-v`): Optional.
+Allows for debugging information to be written to the console during runtime.

 ## Build Instructions

 Build Dependencies: